+EXAMPLE join anytime in 2004: The “at least” required membership anniversary date for those who join anytime in 2004 is Dec.
+31, 2014.
+These members are eligible for nomination beginning in 2015 and thereafter.

 International officers, including the immediate past president, are not eligible for the OAK Award in the year they hold office.